Samarth2486/Codepackers/README.md

 # Codepackers Carousel App
+# Special thanks to Rahul and Samya for their incredible patience and resilience while building this — I would’ve passed away trying to do this alone!

 Welcome to the **Codepackers Carousel App** – an interactive platform for showcasing company services with chatbot integration, analytics dashboard, and contact functionality.
 This project consists of: